Dewera/Lunar/README.md

 ### Constructors

-Provides the functionality to map a DLL from memory into a process
+Initialises an instance of the `LibraryMapper` class with the functionality to map a DLL from memory into a process

 ```c#
 LibraryMapper(Process, Memory<byte>, MappingFlags)
 ```

-Provides the functionality to map a DLL from disk into a process
+Initialises an instance of the `LibraryMapper` class with the functionality to map a DLL from disk into a process

 ```c#
 LibraryMapper(Process, string, MappingFlags)